andrelkj/cypress-express-mark/README.md

 # Cypress functions

 - `.only` - allow to run only the tagged scenario
-- var - create a variable
+- `var` - create a variable
-- const - create one imutable constant
+- `const` - create one imutable constant
--
+- `context` - allow test cases organization per context inside a test suite

 # Important links